expln/metamath-lamp-docs/mm_lamp_versions/v32/macros/creating_a_simple_macro.md

 (in the worst case, reloading the page with mm-lamp will be enough to remediate).

 To persist macros so that they survive page reloads, do the following:

+(if you are following this example step by step, then reload the page with mm-lamp to remove `My macros` registered through the console)

 1. Click the `Run a macro` button in the editor toolbar (a triangle-shaped button).
 2. Click the small `+` button to the right of the dropdown with names of macro modules.